Getting to Neuschwanstein Castle by Public Transport (Bus and Train)

 Where Is Neuschwanstein Castle?

-Neuschwanstein Castle sits above the small village of Hohenschwangau in the South West of Bavaria in Germany, close to the Austrian border.
+Neuschwanstein Castle sits above the small Bavarian village of Hohenschwangau in southwest Germany, close to the Austrian border.
 The nearest railway station is 5 kilometers away in the town of Füssen.
-This article explains how to visit Neuschwanstein using public transportation from Munich, Augsburg and further afield.
+This article explains how to visit Neuschwanstein using public transportation from Munich, Augsburg, and further afield.

-Allow approximately 2 and a half hours to get to Neuschwanstein from Munich, and about 1 and a half to get to Neuschwanstein from Augsburg.
+Allow approximately 2.5 hours to get to Neuschwanstein from Munich, and about 1.5 hours to get to Neuschwanstein from Augsburg.

 1 hour 39 minutes to 1 hour 51 minutes

 How to Save Over €22 on Your Train Ticket